chandrunarayan/idmd/lessons/minilesson/code2.md

 // Dynamic Rectangles
 // Learn to code visually!
 // text following // are help comments !!
+// Make Change to lines below starting with ***AND ALL CAPS LETTERS like this

 let loc1 = 0; // set up a variable pixel location for rect1
 let loc2 = 0; // set up a variable pixel location for rect2